 - ARA 306 Arabic Travel Writing

 - ARA 307 Arabs and the "Other"

 - ARA 320 The Andalusian Symbiosis

 - ARA 340 The Social Context of Arabic

 - ECO 315 Economics of the Middle East

 - FIN 370 fundamentals of Islamic Finance

 - HIS 307 Modern Palestinian History

 - HIS 308 Ottoman History

 - HIS 310 Modern Gulf History

 - HIS 311 American and the Middle East

-- HIS 312 Modern Iranian History

-- INS 413 Political Economy of the Arab World

-- INS 415 War and Peace in the Middle East

 - POL 409 Politics and Civil Society in the Middle East

 - any approved special topic courses.

 Consult the online course catalog or the online class schedule accessible via the AUS student information system to verify course classifications.